 Salaries and related benefits of our operations staff and other employees in countries where we have delivery centers, in particular India, are among our most significant costs.
 Wage costs in India have historically been significantly lower than wage costs in the US and Europe for comparably skilled professionals, which has been one of our competitive advantages.
 However, rapid economic growth in India, increased demand for business process management outsourcing to India, increased competition for skilled employees in India, and regulatory developments resulting in wage increases in India, may reduce this competitive advantage.
-For example, in August 2019, the Government of India introduced the Code on Wages, 2019, which replaced four central labor laws, including the Minimum Wages Act, 1948, the Payment of Wages Act, 1936, the Payment of Bonus Act, 1965, and the Equal Remuneration Act, 1976, and introduced a national minimum wage for all employees to be determined by the appropriate government.
-The Indian Supreme Court recently clarified that certain allowances paid by an employer to an employee should be included in the definition of "basic wage" for the purposes of employee provident fund contributions.
-As a result, our wage costs in India may increase.
+For example, the Code on Wages 2019, Industrial Relations Code 2020, Social Security Code 2020 and Occupational Safety, Health & Working Condition Code 2020 received assent from the President of India on September 28, 2020.
+However, the Rules for these Acts have not yet been published and the effective date from which these changes are applicable is yet to be notified.
+Accordingly, the financial impact due to these changes cannot be ascertained, however, our wage costs in India may increase.
 In addition, if the US dollar or the pound sterling declines in value against the Indian rupee, wages in the US or the UK will further decrease relative to wages in India, which may further reduce our competitive advantage.
 We may need to increase our levels of employee compensation more rapidly than in the past to remain competitive in attracting the quantity and quality of employees that our business requires.
 Wage increases may reduce our profit margins and have a material adverse effect on our financial condition and cash flows.